Updated: 8/16/2022 | Embracing My Gray Hair Transition

 I’m hoping that by accepting who I am becoming, I can create a shift other people’s attitudes about growing older and more importantly, growing more natural.
 Aging is inevitable and we’re all walking the same path.

 Going gray is a gradual process.
 I’ve learned that it doesn’t happen overnight.
 My hair has been growing out white about an inch each month.
 I now have 10-inch streaks of white hair throughout my head.
 The first few months were embarrassing and that is perfectly fine to feel that way.

 People will say things about your hair and it will be both positive and negative.
-Fortunately for me, I received mostly positive comments from friends, family and mostly from strangers!
-I also made connections with other go-grayers in public spaces such as airports, bus stations, while I’m running errands around town.
+Fortunately, I received mostly positive comments from friends, family and mostly from strangers!
+I also made connections with other go-grayers in public spaces such as airports, and bus stations, while I’m running errands around town.
 It’s great to connect with others through my transition.

 Your hair will look unique to you.
 Did I mention that my grays look like highlights?
 People are always complimenting how they’re growing in streaks and not sparsely throughout.
 I am really digging their natural growth into something that I am proud of and find attractive!

 1. Let it grow!
 This is the path I took.
 I let my grays grow and kinda dealt with it as it grew.
 When I wanted to cover my grays, I would wear a hat, headband, or beanie.
 I also used other gray hair accessories to help me camouflage and style my gray hair.

 2. Allow your hair stylist to help you go gray.
 They may advise you to do lowlights (giving your grays a highlighted look) or a lift of color from your hair.
 Beware of the lift as it may cause the dyed hair to turn a tortoise gray color.
 They may also suggest going for a shorter cut that will allow grays to grow in naturally.